raonigabriel/web-terminal/README.md

 # docker build . -t js-box
 # docker run --rm --hostname jsbox -d -p 7681:7681 js-box
 ```
-Because we configured the **~/.ngrok2/ngrok.yml** on this custom image, you can start the ngrok tunnel by name inside the container as following:
+Because we configured the **~/.ngrok2/ngrok.yml** on this custom image, you can start the ngrok tunnel by name inside the container as follows:
  ```sh
 # ngrok start nodejs
 ```